Sebecznik/Sanitariusz/README.md

 # Sanitariusz
-"Sanitariusz" is an app created simplifying patient
+"Sanitariusz" is an app created to simplify paramedic's work